LienM/recpack/doc/source/guides.create_algorithm.rst

         return self

+This concludes the modification of the TruncatedSVD algorithm for use in recpack!

 .. _guides-algorithms-silly-mf:

 Gradient Descent Algorithm
 ----------------------------

-As example for how to use gradient descent based algorithms using torch with RecPack, we will create a kind of silly iterative matrix factorization algorithm.
+As example for how to use gradient descent based algorithms using torch with recpack, we will create a kind of silly iterative matrix factorization algorithm.
 It's by no means sophisticated or guaranteed to even converge, but will serve well for our illustration purposes.